blackbaud/EJB-Learning/README.md

 ## Coding guide lines
 These are just guide-lines and the first starting point.
 They are not intended to be rigid and need to be adapted to the project. http://geosoft.no/development/javastyle.html.
 Suggestion #78 resonates alot with me.
-It states *Statements should be aligned wherever this enhances readability*.
+It states "*Statements should be aligned wherever this enhances readability*".
+This use of whitespace is strongly encourage and not enforce for this project.

 ## Links
 - https://www.youtube.com/watch?v=iJVW7v8O9BU